Stop making 7 dog socialization mistakes to protect your dog

 The same thing happens with dogs.
 They need to learn how to communicate with other dogs.
 Dogs primarily use body language.
 The tilt of the head, the wagging tail, and whether they lick their lips or show their teeth send messages to other dogs.

-As a responsible owner, you must supervise dog interactions, especially if you introduce your puppy to an adult dog or take your puppy to a dog park.
-Failing to do so could not only scare your puppy but the situation could also cause injuries to your dog and others.
+As a responsible owner, you must supervise dog interactions, especially when introducing your puppy to an adult dog or taking your puppy to a dog park.

 Forcing your dog